aeonSolutions/PCB-Prototyping-Catalogue/Home Automation Safety & Health/readme.md

 The smart safety & health solutions available below, are for the kind of wireless aggression that behaves like ripples in a pond.
 For instance Wireless electromagnetic radios, including those found on smartphones, tablets, wifi routers at home, and many more. (except those with "5G" technologies)

-**Are not able to detect wireless aggressions targeted to a person's body and individual.
+**The devices listed below are not able to detect wireless aggressions targeted to a person's body and individual.
 For instance, using some kind of beam-forming device or technologies**.
 For example, Laser and laser-like kind of devices and kind of technologies.

-**When installing any of the solutions provided below, take action and be conscient the aggression/aggressor may change to other types and kinds of "wireless devices" these smart devices below are unable to detect**.
+**When installing any of the solutions provided below, take action and be conscient the aggression/aggressor may change to other types and kinds of "wireless devices" the smart devices below are unable to detect**.

 **Always use the smart devices below connected to a public data repository with LIVE data streams.
 While at the same time, notify the authorities immediately and provide the web address link where the public data repository can be found**.
 Data repositories based on Harvard's www.dataverse.org are currently the most suited (not ideal) for the smart solutions provided below.

-**Be advised**
+ :warning: **Be advised**

 Known open data repositories partially compatible with these smart devices: